schumacherlab/neolution-live/README.md

 ### Minimal usage example

-`Rscript performPredictions.R -f /home/NFS/users/username/patient/variants.tsv -m A0201 -l 9`
+`Rscript performPredictions.R -f /path/to/variants.tsv -m A0201 -l 9`

-The call should be run from the script directory from the Terminal and will start neo-antigen predictions for **variants.tsv**, __HLA-A*02:01__ and **9-mer** peptides.
+The call should be run from the neolution script directory from the Terminal and will start neo-antigen predictions for **variants.tsv**, __HLA-A*02:01__ and **9-mer** peptides.

-**By default, netMHCpan v3.0 will be used and 1/4th of the available cores are used per run for parallel computations; four samples can be processed in parallel on one cluster.
+**By default, netMHCpan v3.0 will be used and 1/6th of the available cores are used per run for parallel computations.
 Make sure you *nice* your runs and don't exceed max.
 HPC load (max. load = # cores)!!**

 **IMPORTANT:** For additional information regarding the required commandline arguments, read segment below.